Detecting Multimedia Generated by Large AI Models: A Survey

 \begin{IEEEbiography} [{ }] {Dr. Xin Li} received the B.S. degree with highest honors in electronic engineering and information science from University of Science and Technology of China, Hefei, in 1996, and the Ph.D.degree in electrical engineering from Princeton University, Princeton, NJ, in 2000.
 He was a Member of Technical Staff with Sharp Laboratories of America, Camas, WA from Aug.
 2000 to Dec.
 2002.
 He was a faculty member in Lane Department of Computer Science and Electrical Engineering, West Virginia University from Jan.2003 to Aug.
 2023.
 He is with the Department of Computer Science, University at Albany, Albany, USA.
 His research interests include image and video processing, computer vision and computational neuroscience.
 He is a Fellow of IEEE. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Dr. Luisa Verdoliva} a professor with the Department of Electrical Engineering and Information Technology, University Federico II, Naples, Italy.
-She was an associate editor for IEEE Transactions on Information Forensics and Security (2017–2022) and is currently deputy editor in chief for the same journal and senior area editor for IEEE Signal Processing Letters.
+She is Editor-in-Chief for IEEE Transactions on Information Forensics and Security (2025–2027) and senior area editor for IEEE Signal Processing Letters.
 She is the recipient of a Google Faculty Research Award for Machine Perception (2018) and a TUM-IAS Hans Fischer Senior Fellowship (2020–2024).
 She was chair of the IFS TC (2021–2022).
 Her scientific interests are in the field of image and video processing, with main contributions in the area of multimedia forensics.
 She is a Fellow of IEEE. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Dr. Shu Hu} received the MEng degree in software engineering from the University of Science and Technology of China, in 2016, the MA degree in mathematics from University at Albany, SUNY, in 2020, and the PhD degree in computer science and engineering from University at Buffalo, SUNY, in 2022.
 He is an assistant professor in the Department of Computer and Information Technology, Purdue University.
 He was a postdoc at Carnegie Mellon University.
 His research interests include machine learning, multimedia forensics, and computer vision.
 He is a member of IEEE. \end{IEEEbiography}